QuranX/QuranX/README.md

 # QuranX
 Open source files for the website QuranX.com

-A website containing multiple English translations of the Quran, Arabic word-by-word breakdown, tafsirs, and hadiths
+A website containing multiple English translations of the Quran, Arabic word-by-word breakdown, tafsirs, and [hadiths](./docs/QuranXHadiths.md).